lookback/lookbook/README.md

 Lookback's central location for shared colors and styles ✨

+Read the complete overview at the [Lookbook website](https://lookback.github.io/lookbook-website/).

 ## What's included

 This repository is a build chain for building a distributable `.css` file for use in various web products of Lookback.